n-andr/rsschool-cv/cv.md

 ## Code Examples

 - **42 School Projects**
-  - [Libft - Custom C Library](https://github.com/yourusername/libft): A custom library replicating essential C standard library functions, built as part of the 42 curriculum.
+  - [42 Minishell](https://github.com/n-andr/minishell): Developed a Shell program as a collaborative project, implementing basic shell features like command parsing, execution, and error handling.
-  - [42 Minishell](https://github.com/yourusername/minishell): Developed a Shell program as a collaborative project, implementing basic shell features like command parsing, execution, and error handling.
+  - [42 Push Swap](https://github.com/n-andr/push_swap): Created an algorithm to sort a stack of integers with minimal moves using two stacks and a limited set of operations.
+This project involved implementing efficient sorting algorithms and optimizing for performance, as well as rigorous testing of edge cases.

 - **Personal Projects**
  tba